tomas-verescak/template-wday2sfdc-workercase-broadcast/README.md

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
 Once your app is all set and started, there is no need to do anything else.
-Every time a custom object is created or modified, it will be automatically synchronised to SFDC Organization as long as it has an Email.
+Every time a custom object is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)